LACMIP/emu/docs/_documentation/relationships.md

 last_modified_at: 2019-11-23
 ---

-Specimens that are physically stuck together but represent different taxa are cataloged separately, for example, when a bivalve and gastropod are preserved in the same rock.
+Specimens that are physically stuck together but represent different taxa are cataloged separately (for example, when a bivalve and gastropod are preserved on the same rock).
 Their respective catalog records must be associated using the *Relationships* tab in the Catalogue module.

 **Suggested workflow for associating specimen records:**